 PREAMBLE: This section outlines recreational opportunities for students, faculty, staff, and the general public offered by Campus Recreation.
+In January 2017 an outdated section on Swim Center use was removed.
 Unless otherwise noted, the text is as of July 1996.
 For further information, call 208-885-6381. [ed.
-7-00]
+7-00, rev. 1-17]

 A. Campus Recreation provides students faculty, staff, and to a limited extent the general public with recreation opportunities.
 Activities provide opportunities for:

 A-1.
 Spending leisure time in structured or unstructured sport and recreational activities.

 A-2.
 Meeting and participating with others who have similar recreational interests.

 A-3.
 Increasing interest in sport and recreational activities that can continue throughout the participant's lifetime.

 A-4.
 Developing group spirit and identity by participating together in play situations.